incoming webhooks

 Given a certain set of operations, you can choose one of them and execute it in a way as simple as making an HTTP request of type POST to a dedicated URL generated by client and by operation.
 This request must include the necessary data to be able to execute the operation in the body, in JSON format.

-Webhook incoming vs. API
+Inbound webhook vs. API

-Characteristic Webhook incoming API
+Characteristic Inbound webhook API

 Authentication It is transparent.
 You do not have to add anything to the request, since the url itself that must be called is generated exclusively by client and operation.
 You must manually add the account auth_token in each request in order to authenticate.